 Before you start building your lead capture landing page, there are a few things you’ll want to make sure you have figured out.
 Let’s take a look at the top three:

-1. Understand the five different types of leads
+1. Understand the five different types of leads and leads pages

 Leads can be broken down into five main types: new, working, nurturing, unqualified, and qualified.
 Your goal is to take new leads – people who are just getting to know you and your product – and transform them into qualified leads, also known as sales leads, which are people who are ready to do business.